LiliaFramework/Lilia/documentation/docs/hooks/database_persistence.md

 Checks if data can be saved at this time.

+**When Called**

+This hook is triggered when:
+- The system checks if data saving is currently allowed
+- Before initiating a data save operation
+- When validating save conditions
+- During save permission evaluation

 **Parameters**

 * `nil` (*nil*): This function does not return a value.